YiningJenny/Coding3/journal.md

     }
 ```

 - To let character hit the goal, I add a triggerable collider to the goal.
 At the same time I also add triggerable colliders to the walls.
-Everytime when character hits the goal or walls, the floor changes color and game reset(reset but not quit).
+Everytime when character hits the goal / walls, set reward, the floor changes color and game reset (reset but not quit).

 ![image](https://github.com/YiningJenny/Coding3/assets/119497753/969a21f1-0828-4eb1-bd9b-ca9587fe6cdb)